-- textbooks (this may well be in the region of £300 per year if you are taking four courses in one year);
+- textbooks (this may well be in the region of £300 for each of the three Stages)

 - the fee charged by your local examination centre to cover its costs; this fee will vary.

-At Level 1, each half course is assessed by one two-hour written examination.
-At Levels 2 and 3, Group A and Group B units are assessed by one three-hour written examination.
-The Group C double course is assessed by one three-hour written examination and a dissertation of 10,000 words.
-These examinations are held once a year, usually in May.
+At Stage 1, each 15 credit course is assessed by one two-hour written examination.
+At Stages 2 and 3, each course is assessed by a three-hour written examination, except for the Group D courses which are assessed by a dissertation of 10,000 words.
+Examinations take place once a year, usually in May.

 You do not have to come to London to take your examinations as we have examination centres around the world, as well as in London.
 Examinations are arranged mainly through Ministries of Education or the British Council.
 Your local examination centre will charge you a fee to cover its costs.
 This fee will vary from centre to centre.
 For further information please see the assessment and examinations pages of our website.